bgonzalezbustamante/Public-Presentations/README.md

 - González-Bustamante, B. (2020). *Evolution and Early Governmental Responses to COVID-19 in South America*.
 Presentation delivered at the Workshop of the School of Political Science and Public Administration at the Universidad de Talca, Virtual.
 [In Spanish] [**[Permalink]**](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2020/Beamer-UTalca-2020.pdf)

+The complete list of presentations at conferences and seminars is available on my GitHub CV repository.

 ## License

 These presentations are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.